BU-Spark/se-bch-als-resource-app/code/src/components/Fall2023ComponentDocs.md

 Docs Written by @ArkashJ, contact for assistance
 DOCUMENTATION:

+Note from @jacob-stein1
+As of Spring 2024, this structure is outdated.
+We kept some of the components, removed some, and refactored others.
+Please see the Spring 2024 component README for the most up-to-date component documentation.

 File Structure:
     --> code
         -> components
+            -> Bookmark
+                -> BookmarkButton.tsx
             -> Footer
                 -> Footer.tsx
                 -> Titles.tsx